sourcetoad/Logger/README.md

 Recommended action is creating an enum class to describe all models in your system.
 If an integer mapping is not detected.
 The system will error out with an `/InvalidArgumentException`.

 This enforces the user to create shorthand notation for all models.
 To cut down on database size.
 If a numeric morph is not found, the system will fail out.
-This means existing morphs are effectively broken with this plugin.
-However, due to internal use we haven't explored a correction for this.
+Due to issues with blindly overwriting and applying these morphs globally, they are manually applied.
+This means that morphs in your application are left untouched.

 #### Trackable Trait
 For models that may contain information that you wish to be notified was access/retrieved.
 You may add the Trackable trait to these models.
 The issue with this, is a record without a user association is frankly useless.
 However, you may access a record that has no foreign key or relation to a user model.
 Tracking that makes auditing quite useless.